Pix4D/cogito/README.md

 Follow the instructions at [GitHub personal access token] to create a personal access token.

 Give to it the absolute minimum permissions to get the job done.
-This resource only needs the `repo:status` scope, as explained at [GitHub status API].
+This resource only needs the `repo:status` scope, as explained at [GitHub Commit status API].

 NOTE: The token is security-sensitive.
 Treat it as you would treat a password.
 Do not encode it in the pipeline YAML and do not store it in a YAML file.
 Use one of the Concourse-supported credentials managers, see [Concourse credential managers].